3. Raw data processing#

 Given that the use of UMIs is near ubiquitous in high-throughput scRNA-seq protocols and the fact that addressing these errors improves the estimation of gene abundances, there has been much attention paid to the problem of UMI resolution in recent literature [Bose et al., 2015, He et al., 2022, Islam et al., 2013, Kaminow et al., 2021, Macosko et al., 2015, Melsted et al., 2021, Orabi et al., 2018, Parekh et al., 2018, Smith et al., 2017, Srivastava et al., 2019, Tsagiopoulou et al., 2021].

-As a result of the problems that arise when attempting to resolve UMIs, many methods have been developed to address the problem of UMI resolution.
+As a result of the problems that ariOther UMI resolution approaches exist, for example, the reference-free model [Tsagiopoulou et al., 2021] and the method of moments [Melsted et al., 2021], but they may not be easily represented in this framework and are not discussed in further detail here.se when attempting to resolve UMIs, many methods have been developed to address the problem of UMI resolution.
 While there are a host of different approaches for UMI resolution, we will focus on a framework for representing problem instances, modified from a framework initially proposed by Smith et al. [2017], that relies upon the notion of a UMI graph.
 Each connected component of this graph represents a sub-problem wherein certain subsets of UMIs are collapsed (i.e., resolved as evidence of the same pre-PCR molecule).
 Many popular UMI resolution approaches can be interpreted in this framework by simply modifying precisely how the graph is refined and how the collapse or resolution procedure carried out over this graph works.

-In the UMI graph framework, a UMI resolution approach can be divided into three major steps, each of which has different options that can be modularly composed by different approaches.
-The three steps are defining nodes, defining adjacency relationships, and resolving components.
+In the UMI graph framework, a UMI resolution approach can be divided into three major steps: defining nodes, defining adjacency relationships, and resolving components.
+Each of these steps has different options that can be modularly composed by different approaches.
 Additionally, these steps may sometimes be preceded (and/or followed) by filtering steps designed to discard or heuristically assign (by modifying the set of reference mappings reported) reads and UMIs exhibiting certain types of mapping ambiguity.

 As described above, a node \(v_i \in V\) is an equivalence class of reads.
 Therefore, \(V\) can be defined based on the full or filtered set of mapped reads and their associated uncorrected UMIs.
 All reads that satisfy the equivalence relation \(\sim_r\) based on their reference set and UMI tag are associated with the same vertex \(v \in V\).
 An EC is a multi-gene EC if its UMI is a multi-gene UMI.
 Some approaches will avoid the creation of such ECs by filtering or heuristically assigning reads prior to node creation, while other approaches will retain and process these ambiguous vertices and attempt and resolve their gene origin via parsimony, probabilistic assignment, or based on a related rule or model [He et al., 2022, Kaminow et al., 2021, Srivastava et al., 2019].